tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/dev-ops/vim/vim.md

 ---

 In Tip 68, on page 168, we saw that adding commands at the end of a macro is straightforward.
 But what if we want to remove the last command?
 Or change something at the beginning of the macro?
-In this tip, we’ll learn how to edit the content of a macro just as if it were plain text.
+In this tip, we’ll learn how to **edit the content of a macro just as if it were plain text**.

 When you run `:reg a` to inspect a macro: